oracle-livelabs/oci/apps-cloud-adventure-cfo/05-procurement/procurement.md

 ## Introduction

-*In this activity you'll discover how easy it is to buy indirect items through an easy to use shopping cart experience and how to effectively negotiate contracts.
+In this activity you'll discover how easy it is to buy indirect items through an easy to use shopping cart experience and how to effectively negotiate contracts.

 Estimated Time: 5 minutes

 ### Objectives

-*List objectives for this lab using the format below*

 In this activity, you will:
 * Purchase business related supplies through self-service and negotiate contracts with key suppliers